PaimaStudios/tower-defense-backend/documentation/map-encoding.md

 In raw encoding each element in contents can be one of the following values:

-- `0`: An unbuildable tile (no one can build here, may have a statue/other graphics displayed on this tile for example)
 - `1`: An open defender square (defender can place structures here)
 - `2`: An open attacker square (attacker can place structures here)
 - `3`: The defender base
 - `4`: The attacker base
 - `5`: A defender path/road square (neither player can place structures here, but units can walk on these squares)
 - `6`: An attacker path/road square (neither player can place structures here, but units can walk on these squares)
+- `7`: An unbuildable defender tile (no one can build here may have a statue/other graphics displayed on this tile for example)
+- `8`: An unbuildable attacker tile

 An example map in raw encoding is constructed below: